 Across all disciplines, Appalachian is committed to introducing students to different cultures and teaching them how to live and interact in a global society.

 To declare this major, students must have earned 30 semester hours, have a 2.0 (C) grade point average (GPA), and completed English 1000 and 1100.
-Also, students must make an appointment with the Global Studies director to discuss a focus area and draft a plan of study for the Global Studies major.

 - A foreign language minor is required, plus 24 semester hours in a selected focus area.